wkillerud/some-sass/docs/src/language-server/getting-started.md

 `--debug` – runs the development build of the language server, helpful to get more context if the server crashes

-### Settings

-The language server requests [settings](../user-guide/settings.md) via the [`workspace/configuration` message](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/#workspace_configuration), on the `somesass` key.
-All fields are optional.

-## Configure a client
+## Configure your editor's client

-The next step is to [configure a language client](./configure-a-client.md).
+The next step is to [configure your editor's language client](./configure-a-client.md).

 [lsp]: https://microsoft.github.io/language-server-protocol/
 [npm]: https://www.npmjs.com/package/some-sass-language-server